graphql-rust/juniper/docs/book/content/advanced/dataloaders.md

 Once the list of users has been returned, a separate query is run to find the cult of each user.
 You can see how this could quickly become a problem.

 A common solution to this is to introduce a **dataloader**.
-A dataloader batches resolver execution (and _can_ even cache it).
-This can be done with Juniper using the crate [cksac/dataloader-rs](https://github.com/cksac/dataloader-rs).
+This can be done with Juniper using the crate [cksac/dataloader-rs](https://github.com/cksac/dataloader-rs), which has two types of dataloaders; cached and non-cached.
+This example will explore the non-cached option.

+### What does it look like [example]?

 !FILENAME Cargo.toml